buildingblocs/2021/events-and-workshops/index.md

 published: true
 ---

-> ## Invitation to participate in BuildingBloCS 2021, Singapore's largest for students by students Computing education outreach programme.
+> ## BuildingBloCS 2021 is starting off with 2 exciting workshops planned!
+Click below to find out more!

 **We have a Discord server!**
 We would be posting regular updates through the server and it would be the easiest and quickest way to get the most up-to-date information regarding upcoming BuildingBloCS events and workshops!
 (Discord link would be sent to you upon signing up)